defold/doc/docs/en/manuals/lua.md

   ```

 function
-: Functions are first class values in Lua, meaning that you can pass them as parameters to functions and return them as values.
+: Functions are first-class values in Lua, meaning that you can pass them as parameters to functions and return them as values.
 Variables assigned to a function contain a reference to the function.
 You can assign variables to anonymous functions, but Lua provides syntactic sugar (`function name(param1, param2) ... end`) for convenience.

   ```lua
   -- Assign 'my_plus' to function